multiversx/mx-docs/docs/validators/staking/staking.md

 # **Your Wallet PEM file**

-To send transactions on your behalf _without_ using the online Elrond Wallet, `erdpy` must be able to sign for you.
+To send transactions on your behalf _without_ using the online MultiversX (previously Elrond) Wallet, `erdpy` must be able to sign for you.
 For this reason, you have to generate a PEM file using your Wallet mnemonic.

 Please follow the guide [Deriving the Wallet PEM file](/sdk-and-tools/erdpy/deriving-the-wallet-pem-file).
 Make sure you know exactly where the PEM file was generated, because you'll need to reference its path in the `erdpy` commands.